Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

 \section{Sub-holonomic $\Di$-modules}

-We briefly recall in this first section the definition of the sheaf $\Di = \varprojlim_k \Dkq$ of differential operators over the formal smooth curve $\X$ introduced by Huyghe-Schmidt-Strauch in \cite{huyghe} as well as the construction of sub-holonomic $\Di$-modules as done in \cite{hallopeau3}.
+We briefly recall in this first section the definition of the sheaf $\Di = \varprojlim_k \Dkq$ of rapidly converging differential operators over the formal smooth curve $\X$ introduced by Huyghe-Schmidt-Strauch in \cite{huyghe} as well as the definition of sub-holonomic $\Di$-modules as done in \cite{hallopeau3}.